miczki/miczki/index.md

 In October 2021 started 6 month training series ([Inprogress Plus](https://inprogress.pl/inprogress-plus-twoja-strefa-rozwoju/)) and started certification for AgilePM® Foundation & Prince2® Foundation & Scrum Master PSM I.
 November to December 2021: planned certification for Prince2® Practitioner and Prince2® Agile.
-January 2022: planned certification for and AgilePM® Practicioner.
+January 2022: planned certification for AgilePM® Practicioner.

 ## Key skills
 - team player, managing structures from 40 to 250 people, including scattered and in an interdisciplinary environment